1-877-929-7245

 Day 1 - A gentle introduction to the bustling city of Hanoi

 In the afternoon, we embark on a walking tour of the city, beginning at Sword Lake.
-Here, we view Ngoc Son Temple, a sacred space built on an island in the 19th century to honor a Taoist deity and a medieval general who defeated the Mongols.
-This tranquil temple displays traditional East Asian architecture, with decorative tiles and finials.
+Here, we can admire Ngoc Son Temple, a sacred space built on an island in the 19th century to honor a Taoist deity and a medieval general who defeated the Mongols.
+This tranquil temple showcases traditional East Asian architecture, with decorative tiles and finials.

-Afterwards, we relax at a coffee shop before continuing our tour in cyclos (similar to tuk-tuks).
+Afterward, we relax at a coffee shop before continuing our tour in cyclos (similar to tuk tuks).
 Hanoi was the capital of French Indochina during the first half of the 20th century and is filled with fantastic colonial architecture.
-The cyclos also take us through the Old Quarter, whose streets are dotted with vibrant markets and serene temples.
+The cyclos also take us through the Old Quarter, whose streets are brimming with vibrant markets and serene temples.

 Day 2 - Exploring Hanoi and its incredible street food scene